 - Data Transfer Agreement (DTA).
 The DTA should be sent to NIAGADS via email in parallel to the submission of your DAR.
 Please note that a DTA will need to be filled out and submitted to NIAGADS each time a new project is submitted.
 The Principal Investigator is responsible for ensuring that all lab personnel with access to the data distributed by NIAGADS DSS sign the DTA.
 This includes all individuals (investigators, trainees, staff, graduate students, postdoctoral fellows, technicians, and internal collaborators).
 Each time a new lab member is hired or will access the data, a DTA Amendment will need to be filled out and submitted to University of Pennsylvania for countersignature.
 If multiple lab members are added at different time points, the amendment will need to be re-submitted each time.
-Please email the signed DTA and amendment, if necessary, to firstname.lastname@example.org for University of Pennsylvania to countersign.
+When data downloaders are added to the DAR, the DTA or any amendments will be checked for their signature before approval in the DSS.
+Please email the signed DTA and/or amendment to email@example.com for University of Pennsylvania to countersign.

 NOTE: it must include your proposed research use statement as well as the project title and DAR ID generated after submission: see NIAGADS DTA.
 Principal Investigators from the University of Pennsylvania will need to submit a Personnel Data Protection Agreement in place of the DTA.
 The same conditions of the DTA apply to this document.

 NOTE: All documents related to the application should be provided in English.
 For institutions where English is not the primary language, please provide translations of documents along with the original document.
 Translated documents should be signed by the institutional signing official.